Guite/generator-action/README.md

 ## Inputs

 1. Full name of your model file.
-Default `"AcmeNews.mostapp"`.
+Example: `AcmeNews.mostapp`.
 2. Name of your module including the vendor and the `Module` suffix.
-Default `"Acme/NewsModule"`.
+Example: `Acme/NewsModule`.
 3. Path to the directory containing the `extensions/` folder (including trailing slash).
 Default `""`.
 4. Whether to enable verbose output (set to `true`).
 Default `false`.